Samuel Brady: Brady's Leap

 Finally, his flight brought him to the Cuyahoga River, within the corporate limits of present-day Kent, in Portage County, Ohio.
 At that point, Belle Swope reports:

 He made his way to Standing Rock, and intended to cross at that ford, but the Indians were awaiting him, and he ran farther along the bank, to a place where the rocks rose at some points to a height of twenty-five feet.
 The body of the river at the narrowest part was from twenty-three to thirty feet wide, and was deep and dangerous.
 There was no other ford than Standing Rock for miles, and the Indians felt assured of their prize, but faint heart was not known to the Captain of the Rangers, and even a rushing torrent of water did not stop him in his course.
 Gaining a less precipitous edge of the cliff, he ran back into the forest, to get a good start, and was so near the approaching red men, that he heard their shots and exclamations.
 Across the expanse of water, at a height of probably twenty or twenty-five feet, he bounded, and with the eye of a practiced marksman, struck the bank on the other side, and stood on the cliff, as the wild yell and wilder appearance of the first pursuer denoted his disappointment and rage.
 He gave way to his wrath in his desperate utterance of sadness, 'Brady made damn good jump.
 Indian no try.'

 Somehow, in this frantic escape and headlong flight, Captain Brady ended up with a leg wound.
 One report has it that the Indians managed to shoot him in the leg after he made his jump, but did not finish him off, because they still wanted to capture him alive to torture him before they killed him.
 In any event, the Indians crossed the Cuyahoga at a ford.
 They followed the blood trail dripping from his leg wound and actually caught up to a place that was close to where he had made it.
-With even his legendary strength near exhaustion, he slipped into present day Brady Lake, where he hid underwater among the lilies and breathed through a hollow reed.
+Despite his renowned strength near exhaustion, he slipped into present day Brady Lake, where he hid underwater among the lilies and breathed through a hollow reed.
 The Indians gathered around the lake, where they waited and listened.
 In the end, they decided he had drowned.
 They gave up and returned to their camp.
 Captain Brady emerged from the lake and was able to make it back to Fort McIntosh, a lot worse for wear, but alive to fight another day.